arun12209/Custom-Code-Calculator/README.md

 * Nice and easy interface developed with a lighting web component.

 ## :outbox_tray: Deployment
-:package: [Click Here](https://test.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000giuh) to install the package in Sandbox instance.
+:package: [Click Here](https://test.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000giuh) to install the package in the Sandbox instance.

 or use the below URL: